huaminghuangtw/Evergreen-Notes/Permanent-Notes/cultivate-a-strong-bias-towards-action.md

 * Information is abundant, action is hard.
 Execution is everything.
 * Ideas are easy.
 It's the execution of ideas that really separates the sheep from the goats.
 * EXECUTION is more important than the tactic itself.
-* Knowledge is as essential to life as air, and just as no one should be denied access to air, knowledge too should be freely available to all.
-However, like air that must be breathed to sustain life, **knowledge only becomes truly valuable when it is applied—merely possessing it is not enough.**
+* Knowledge is as vital to life as air.
+Just as no one should be denied the right to breathe, knowledge should be freely accessible to all.
+Yet, like air that must be inhaled to sustain life, knowledge only becomes truly valuable when it is applied—mere possession is not enough.

 ---